Air Fryer Recipe

 Method

-2. Cook potatoes in air fryer at 200°C (392°F) for 40 minutes, turning halfway.
+2. Cook the potatoes in the air fryer at 200°C (392°F) for 40 minutes, turning them halfway through.

-5. Air fry skins at 200°C (392°F) for 5-7 minutes until crispy.
+5. Air fry the skins at 200°C (392°F) for 5-7 minutes, until crisp.

 7. Top with green onions and serve with sour cream.